-- Restrict transferring ownership right of residential property under construction. - Penalty up to TWD 50 million can be levied for people who artificially pump up prices of real estate or spreading false news relating to real estate.
+- Restrict transferring ownership rights of residential property under construction. - Penalties of up to TWD 50 million can be levied for people who artificially pump up prices of real estate or spread false news relating to real estate.

 - Residential property acquired by a legal entity cannot be transferred within a period of 5 years.